-Shad is one of the few fish to be loved more for its eggs, or roe, than for its meat.
+Shad roe is one of the few fish eggs to be loved more than for the fish it comes from.

 Keep in mind that I am talking about two specific species of shad here, the American shad, Alosa sapidissima, and the hickory shad, Alosa mediocris.
 While the meat of the American shad is indeed wonderful it has so many bones you need to know some tips and tricks for eating shad, or be a wizard with a fillet knife.
 The meat of a hickory shad is as its Latin name suggests: mediocre.
 Not so the roe of either species.

 If you have never eaten fish eggs, they are remarkably un-fishy for the innards of a fish, even of a giant herring like a shad.
 Perfectly fresh, they are light, almost fluffy and scrambled eggy, although firmer — indeed, shad roe is often broken up and served mixed with scrambled eggs; hot egg-on-egg action, this.

 Shad have been sought after for their roe for millennia.
 Native Americans enjoyed this fish, roe and all, and a similar species runs the rivers in Europe.
 Obviously only female fish have roe, usually two or three sacs.
 Males have milt, or “soft roe,” large white sperm sacs that are said to be creamy when cooked.
 I don’t know, as this is a line I choose not to cross.

 Roe in most fish is edible, with some notable exceptions like roe from a cabezon in the Pacific, or of the freshwater gar.
 A few roes, like that of the striped bass, just taste wretched.